PhilipYip1988/windows-7-installation-guide/readme.md

 # Windows 7 Installation Guide

+This guide covers installation of Windows 7 OEM on a device with an OEM license including downgrade rights to Windows 7 Professional.
+This guide is Dell-based but should equally apply to systems from major OEMs such as Lenovo and HP.
+This guide was originally on WordPress however I rewrote it on GitHub because I surprisingly got a lot of requests for this guide when I discontinued my WordPress subscription.

 ## End of Life

-Windows 7 Reached End of Life in April 2020 and should be deemed insecure.
+Windows 7 Reached End of Life 5 years ago in April 2020 and should be deemed insecure. **Use with caution.**

 ## Firmware Technologies

-Power up your Dell and press `F2` to enter the BIOS/UEFI Setup.
+Power up your Device and press `F2` (Dell Devices) to enter the BIOS/UEFI Setup.
+The function key combination may differ for other manufacturers.
 Check with your device manufacturer for the correct function key combination to enter the BIOS/UEFI setup:

 <img src='./images/img_001.png' alt='img_001' width='600'/>